 When licensing your intellectual property, you’re giving someone the right to use your IP in return for royalty payments.
 If it’s a patent, it can be made, sell, and distribute.
 If it’s a trademark, it’s rights to use it on their products or services.

-Your IP is a bundle of rights and unless you know what they are, you’ll wind up making one of the costliest mistakes in licensing – throwing everything into the licensing deal including the kitchen sink.
+Your IP is a bundle of rights, and unless you know what they are, you’ll wind up making one of the costliest mistakes in licensing – throwing everything into the licensing deal, including the kitchen sink.

 But there’s an easy way to avoid this mistake.
 It’s called an IP inventory, and it’s basically a list of all the parts and rights that make up your IP.
-Remember, your IP is more than just a patent, trademark or copyright.
-It also includes all the things you did to create it, protect it and what you’re doing now to use it.
+Remember, your IP is more than just a patent, trademark, or copyright.
+It also includes all the things you did to create it, protect it, and what you’re doing now to use it.

-Here’s 3 questions to help you start creating an inventory:
+Here are 3 questions to help you start creating an inventory:

 - Who Owns the IP?